NØID IARC Independence Amateur Radio Club

 c) Student membership is available to a licensed person under 18 or still in school.
 A student member is considered a voting member.

 d) Family membership is available and consists of a full member and their immediate family members.

 e) Applications for membership shall be submitted at regular meetings.
-Good standing would mean, your dues are paid up and he/she has to attend two of the last three meetings.
+Good standing would mean, your dues are paid up.

 4. Meetings: Regular meetings shall be held on the first Tuesday of each calendar month.
 The President upon the written request of any four club members may call a special meeting.
 Notices shall be sent to members concerning special meetings and the business to be transacted.
 Only such business as designated shall be transacted.
 Such notices shall be sent so that they arrive not less than 24 hours before the meeting.